theATM/GeoObjectDetection/Yolo5/README.md

 ### Yolov5 Training

+It is a part of the AirDetection study focused on training and testing YOLOv5 model.
+The Main repo can be found [under this link](https://github.com/theATM/AirDetection).

 To run experiments on Yolov5 simply copy the RSD-GOD and Dotana .yaml configuration files to the Yolov8 Repo.

 Then run train.py with example parameters: